 The Business Track is open to students in the Christos M. Cotsakos College of Business.
 The track will be especially helpful to students seeking to enhance their research skills and pursue a career in consulting.
-Also, this track will help students who plan to apply to a graduate program, in particular to a quality MBA program.
+The track is also ideal for those students who are pursuing a minor in Business Administration or Music Management.
+This track will help students who plan to apply to a graduate program, in particular to a quality MBA program.
 All students in the track must have a cumulative GPA of 3.0 or higher.

 How do I enroll?

 To enroll in the Business Honors Track, contact the Director, Dr. Bela Florenthal, at 973-720-3679, email@example.com, or contact Jan Pinkston at 973-720-3776, firstname.lastname@example.org.
 You must also complete the track application and submit it to the Honors College.